NagarjunaKocharla/5130f2022/Kocharla_Nagarjuna_IWS1_Project_Folder/README.md

 1. Sahithi - Improved the already built LSTM model to train on recent data which forcasts bitcoin market outlook from the historic bitcoin data it was run on.
 Ran the model with different hyperparameters before fixating on one.

-2. Arjun - Added the endpoints for getting predictions and integrated the model to the backend server code.
+2. Nagarjuna - Added the endpoints for getting predictions and integrated the model to the backend server code.
 Moved the docker code to AWS platform and updated the corresponding backend code.

 3. Neeharika - Added a forecast button which displays the graph of future bitcoin prices (with the json data from the new API)and some UI modifications.